 Then there was the cost of adoption.
 We had been married just over two years, and while we didn’t have any debt, other than a car, we weren’t in great money-making careers yet and were already tucking away as much as we could to save for a home.

-I finally got around to the paperwork, we were able to scrape together enough for our adoption, and in the end it all worked out; then came three more children at even higher adoption costs, and more complicated paperwork with one international adoption.
-Here are some tips we’ve learned over the years for getting through the paperwork and paying for adoption without incurring long-term debt.
+I finally got around to the paperwork, we were able to scrape together enough for our adoption, and in the end, it all worked out; then came three more children at even higher adoption costs, and more complicated paperwork with one international adoption.
+Here are some tips we’ve learned over the years for getting through the paperwork and paying for an expensive adoption without incurring long-term debt.

 - Fill out the easy stuff first (e.g., application, references, etc.)

 - Locate documents you need (e.g., tax returns, birth/marriage certificates, etc.) Don’t delay this part because sometimes you have to wait for copies to be mailed.

 - Get your fingerprinting done as soon as possible if you need fingerprints for a background check, so your adoption isn’t delayed while you wait for clearance.

 - Make a goal for completing the tough stuff.
 We set aside two hours every Sunday to work on the questionnaire/autobiography portion of our home study.
 It seemed less daunting that way.
 We started to look forward to this time to spend together.

 - Look into all options.
 If you cannot afford adoption through an agency because it’s expensive, look into private adoption using an adoption attorney.
 Be careful, though, as some private adoptions end up costing more than using an agency.
 Also look into foster-to-adopt programs, especially if you are open to adopting an older child.